web4hangzai/web4hangzai.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-This is the front page of a website that is used for Hangzai Homework and hosted on GitHub pages.
+This is the front page of a website that is used 4 (for) Hangzai Luo's 'Homework and hosted on GitHub pages.

 Education
 =========